 Treating other than high-quality natural areas

-Same as above for high-quality natural communities.
+Same treatments as described for high-quality natural communities above.
 In addition, the following treatments are effective.

 - Thin-line basal bark treatments with triclopyr herbicide (trade name Garlon) have demonstrated 95-percent kill.
 Undiluted Garlon 4 (or Garlon 4 diluted 50:50 with diesel fuel) should be applied in a thin, pencil-point line around the base of the plant 6 to 12 inches (15 to 30 cm.) above the ground.
 Application can be made with a handheld plant sprayer and should be performed during the dormant season to minimize risk to non-target species.
 A narrow band of Garlon 4 encircling the stem is needed to be effective.

 - This method should not be used in high-quality natural areas and great care should be exercised to avoid getting any of the mixtures on the ground near the target plant since some non-target species may be harmed.
 Avoid using Triclopyr if rain is forecast for the following one to four days; otherwise runoff can harm non-target species.